Marinelli, Patti and Karin Fajardo. Conectados. (Online materials and Communication Manual). First edition. Boston: Cengage Learning 2016.

 Bilingual Visual Spanish-English Dictionary.
 New York: DK Publishing, 2005.

 A Spanish-English dictionary of your choice (Larousse Concise or Oxford recommended).

 A. Tulane University Department of Spanish and Portuguese Basic Language Program Objectives:

 The main objectives guiding the program are to:

-Based upon the National Standards for Foreign Language Learning, the course objectives are centered around the 5Cs of:
+Based upon the National Standards for Foreign Language Learning, students will activate the 5Cs over the course of the semester as follows: